 In 2022, one in seven Canadian households were living in an unsuitable, inadequate or unaffordable dwelling.
 And in 2024, there were at least 557 individuals experiencing homelessness in Thunder Bay...this number is growing.

 Solutions that ensure an adequate income and access to safe and affordable housing can improve health outcomes for everyone.
-To learn more about why safe and affordable housing matters in the 2025 Ontario election, visit:
+To learn more about why safe and affordable housing matters in the 2025 federal election, visit:

 - TBDHU: The Cost of Living Report (2024)